grblHAL/Plugins_motor/README.md

 ## Trinamic stepper driver plugin

-This plugin adds settings, M-Code extensions and reports for TMC2130, TMC2209, TMC2660 and TMC5160 stepper drivers.
+This plugin adds settings, M-Code extensions and reports for TMC2130, TMC2209, TMC2240, TMC2660 and TMC5160 stepper drivers.

+> [!NOTE]
+> Trimamic drivers are not able to respond to configuration commands sent via SPI or UART before motor power is present.
+> The controller will retry configuration for 0.5s on startup, if it fails the drivers can be configured manually with `M122I` after motor power is up.

 ### M-codes